 The environment described in visual terms, either concretely as in “A barren, distorted and intellectualized space like a painting by DiChirico”, or more freely as in “Earth tones and textures of rotting vegetation mixed with the soiled pages of ancient books”.
 This should be poetic and descriptive without getting hyperbolic.
 It's a way to begin talking about the play in purely abstract visual terms.
 You should also discuss some of the images and metaphors the playwright provides in the script.
 Again, this is not the location.

-How, in the design, you might begin to approach the environment of this play in concrete terms.
+How, scenically, you might begin to approach the environment of this play in concrete terms.
 This can be incomplete and will surely change, but it is a place to start.
-Don't get locked in at this point — perhaps you relate to you visual imagery and merely speculate on how that might be used, whether with color or texture or materials or scale.
-Talk in terms of “textured dull fabrics” or “towering forms” or "low, slantig light", not flats and platforms and Lekos.
+Don't get locked in at this point — perhaps you relate to your visual imagery and merely speculate on how that might be used, whether with color or texture or materials or scale.
+Talk in terms of “walls” or “towering forms” or “stepped and uneven surfaces”, not flats and platforms and drops.
 I want to know what it looks like, not how it is built in the shop.